Fourier coefficients of the net-baryon number density and chiral criticality: Modeling the Fourier coefficients and lattice QCD

 where

-are the Fourier coefficients of the density of a non-interacting gas of massless quarks with $N_c=3$ colors and $N_f=3$ flavors.
+are the Fourier coefficients of the density of a noninteracting gas of massless quarks with $N_c=3$ colors and $N_f=3$ flavors.
 The coefficients (\ref{eq:CEMdef}) are constructed such that they all approach the corresponding Stefan-Boltzmann (SB) values (\ref{eq:bk_SB}), when $b_1(T)$ and $b_2(T)$ approach $b_1^{SB}$ and $b_2^{SB}$, respectively.

 The first four Fourier coefficients, $b_1(T) - b_4(T)$, have been obtained in LQCD calculations~\cite{Vovchenko:2017xad}.
 It was shown in Ref.~\cite{Vovchenko:2017gkg} that Eq.~\eqref{eq:CEMdef}, using the lattice results as input for $b_1(T)$ and $b_2(T)$, provides a description of $b_3(T)$ and $b_4(T)$ consistent with LQCD.
-Furthermore, the model predictions for the temperature dependence of the sixth-order baryon-number susceptibility are qualitatively consistent with LQCD findings.
+Furthermore, the model predictions for the temperature dependence of the sixth-order baryon number susceptibility are qualitatively consistent with LQCD findings.

-Thus, the CEM describes the basic features of the available lattice results on baryon-number fluctuations.
+Thus, the CEM describes the basic features of the available lattice results on baryon number fluctuations.
 Nevertheless, one may ask whether the critical behavior of QCD associated with the restoration of chiral symmetry, which is reflected in the asymptotic behavior of the Fourier coefficients, can be captured by the model.
 More generally, it is of interest to assess to which extent the modeling of Fourier coefficients is unique, when only the first two coefficients are provided as input.

-In order to illustrate these points, we introduce an alternative model for $b_k(T)$, which we dub the \emph{Rational Fraction Model}~\footnote{Note that the prefactor in \eqref{ref1} is an even function of $k$, and thus preserves the symmetry of the sine Fourier coefficients \eqref{eq:bk_SB}, i.e., $b^{\text{RFM}}_{-k}=-b^{\text{RFM}}_{k}$.} (RFM),
+In order to illustrate these issues, we introduce an alternative model, which we dub the ``rational fraction model'' (RFM).
+The functional form of the RFM Fourier coefficients,\footnote{Note that the prefactor in \eqref{ref1} is an even function of $k$, and thus preserves the symmetry of the sine Fourier coefficients \eqref{eq:bk_SB}, i.e., $b^{\text{RFM}}_{-k}=-b^{\text{RFM}}_{k}$.}

 with